Wind Chill Advisory issued for parts of CT

 A Wind Chill Advisory was issued for Litchfield and Hartford counties from 7 p.m. on Wednesday to 1 p.m. on Thursday.

-The arctic air will stick around this week, and even colder weather is on the way.
+"We want to remind you to dress up in layers, gloves, the scarves, the hats because you want to cover up as much as possible," Dixon said.

-Wednesday will be sunny, but highs will only be in the teens and low 20s.
-Wind chill temperatures will be in the single digits for most of the day.
+Wednesday will be mostly sunny, but highs will only range from the teens in the Litchfield Hills to 20-25 along the Interstate 95 corridor.

-"The mercury will then plunge to zero to 10 above tomorrow night.
-Wind chill temperatures will drop below zero as a northwesterly breeze becomes a little stronger," DePrest said.

-Thursday is sunny again, but temperatures still stay in the teens across most of the state.
+"This cold air continues pivoting in our direction," Dixon said.
+"Really, now that it's arriving, it's going to be sticking around for quite some time.
+We're talking about 7, 8, 9 days in a row consecutively where we will have temperatures well below freezing."

 On Tuesday, Gov. Dannel Malloy activated the state's Severe Weather Protocol, which will remain in effect until Jan.
 2.